Weipa: Geography

 Weipa is on the western coast of the Cape York Peninsula facing the Gulf of Carpentaria.

 Weipa is just south of Duyfken Point, which was named by Matthew Flinders on 8 November 1802 after the ship Duyfken commanded by the Dutch explorer Willem Janszoon.
 It is claimed that Janszoon was the first European to sight the Australian coast in the Gulf of Carpentaria in 1606, 164 years before Lieutenant James Cook sailed up the east coast of Australia.

 The town consists of three residential suburbs, Rocky Point, Trunding, and Nanum, in addition to the industrial suburb of Evans Landing; these suburbs are contiguous.
-The town also includes the suburb of Weipa Airport which is not connected to the other suburbs and contains the town's airport.
+The town also includes the suburb of Weipa Airport, which is not connected to the other suburbs and contains the town's airport.

 History

 Traditional owners and languages

 Yupanguthi (Yuputhimri, Jupangati, Yupangathi, Nggerikudi, Yupungati, Jupangati) is an Australian Aboriginal language spoken on Yupanguthi country.
 The Yupanguthi language region includes the landscape within the local government boundaries of the landscape within the local government boundaries of the Shire of Cook and Weipa Region.

 Kugu Yi'anh is a language of Cape York.
 The traditional language area of Kugu Yi'anh includes landscape within the local government boundaries of the Cook Shire.

 Kugu Nganchara (also known as Wik, Wiknantjara, Wik Nganychara, Wik Ngencherr.
-See also related Wik languages) is a traditional language of the area which includes the landscape within the local government boundaries of the Cook Shire.
+See also related Wik languages) is a traditional language of the area that includes the landscape within the local government boundaries of the Cook Shire.

 Kugu Muminh (also known as Kuku-Muminh.
-See also related Wik languages) is one of the traditional languages which includes the landscape within the local government boundaries of the Cook Shire.
+See also related Wik languages) is one of the traditional languages that includes the landscape within the local government boundaries of the Cook Shire.
 Thaynakwith (also known as Awngthim, Tainikuit and Winduwinda) is an Australian Aboriginal language spoken on Western Cape York in the Weipa area taking in Albatross Bay and Mission River.
 The language region includes areas within the local government boundaries of Weipa Town Council and Cook Shire.